 Basically, you can plant almost any tree, shrub or perennial in the fall.
 It is also a great time to sow grass seed, spring-blooming bulbs and cool-season vegetables such as spinach and Swiss chard.

-Grass – Grass seed is best sown closer to hard frost as you don’t want the seeds to develop and die.
+Plant grass seeds closer to hard frost as you don’t want the seeds to develop and die.
 It is also a great time to take care of all your lawn needs – dethatching, aerating and fertilizing.

-Trees and shrubs – Both take kindly to fall transplanting, be sure to water them well until freezing to maximize root growth.
+Both take kindly to fall transplanting, be sure to water them well until freezing to maximize root growth.

-Perennials – You don’t necessarily need to visit a greenhouse, fall is a great time to divide and replant hostas, irises and other perennials.
+You don’t necessarily need to visit a greenhouse, fall is a great time to divide and replant hostas, irises and other perennials.
 Peonies should always be planted in the fall.
 Lilies and ornamental grasses also do well with autumn planting as do ferns, which will welcome a covering of freshly fallen leaves to help protect them from snow and ice.

 While you are out in the garden, take a moment to assess it for the following year.
 Ask yourself if you have enough fall colour?
 Do you want more plants to attract wildlife, birds or beneficial insects?
 Do you need more plants for shade or sun, wet or dry areas?
-This is the time to take note of how your garden performed, while it is fresh in your mind, and make plans to implement any changes needed for the next season.
+This is the time to take note of how your garden performed, while it is fresh in your mind.
+Then make plans to implement any changes needed for the next season.